-For this article, I decided to shift the focus from nonprofits to that which makes our company tick–software!
-Learning how to write software can sound as scary as building a car, but just know there are sources out there that exist to lower the entry barrier.
+For this article, I decided to shift the focus from nonprofits to that which makes our company tick: software.
+Learning how to write software can sound as scary as building a car.
+But just know there are sources that exist to lower the entry barrier.

 Before the days of Generation Z, my predecessors could hack their Commodore 64s without a hitch.
-But today, just try to confront the millions of lines of code behind your Windows OS, or your iPhone.
-Unfortunately, you can’t even get that far–the legally enforced sanctity of the code will prevent you from even seeing it.
+But today, just try to confront the millions of lines of code behind your Windows OS or your iPhone.
+You won’t get far.
+The legally enforced sanctity of the code will prevent you from even seeing it.
 And even if you managed to take a look, the code would be so complex you would struggle to understand it, let alone manipulate it.

-You can’t build a mobile app in Rails, no, but you can definitely build a web application in Rails and have it serve as the backend for a mobile app.
-There is also this thing called RubyMotion which makes it easy to build native iOS and Android apps using Ruby.
+You can’t build a mobile app in Rails, but you can definitely build a web application in Rails and have it serve as the backend for a mobile app.
+There is also this thing called RubyMotion, which makes it easy to build native iOS and Android apps using Ruby.

 You can get a very good understanding of Rails within a few months of dedicated study.
-And of course, your level of familiarity with programming in general will have a big impact on how quickly you pick up Rails.
+Of course, your level of familiarity with programming in general will have a big impact on how quickly you pick up Rails.
 But if you are an absolute beginner, Ruby and Ruby on Rails are two great places to start.
-If you have NEVER written a single line of code in your life, the very first thing you need to do is learn about HTML & CSS.
-Luckily, HTML & CSS are relatively easy to pick up.
-Then you need to learn Ruby, Git & the command line.
+If you have never written a single line of code in your life, the very first thing you need to do is learn about HTML and CSS.
+Luckily, HTML and CSS are relatively easy to pick up.
+Then you can learn Ruby, Git and the command line.

-Here are some great sources to get you started on your path to Ruby: There’s Codeacademy, and then there’s Skillcrush, the website that gave original inspiration for this article.
+There are some great sources to get you started on your path to Ruby.
+Check out Codeacademy and Skillcrush, the website that inspired this article.
 Just know that our company is not affiliated with these websites, and I wasn’t offered anything to endorse them.
 Learning how to code is just too important a skill to pass up, and it shouldn’t be as intimidating as people make it out to be.
 So good luck!